 - To a heavy bottom pan, add jaggery and water just enough to immerse the jaggery.
 On a low flame, heat up to melt it and then filter to remove impurities

-- wash the used pan and pour back the filtered syrup, boil it till it slightly thickens.
+- Rinse the used pan and pour back the filtered syrup, boil till it slightly thickens.
 Do not overcook or burn it.

 - Bring milk and water to a boil in a heavy bottom pan on a low to medium flame, drain water from rice and dal add it to the milk.